 Wallace Stegner also urged us to draw strength from our shared history even as we invest in our collective future.
-Here's what he said, and I quote: "When [the West] fully learns that cooperation, not rugged individualism, is the quality that most characterizes and preserves it, then it will have achieved itself and outlived its origins.
+He said, "When [the West] fully learns that cooperation, not rugged individualism, is the quality that most characterizes and preserves it, then it will have achieved itself and outlived its origins.
 Then it has a chance to create a society to match its scenery."

-So it is up to us, public servants, to follow the wisdom of Wallace Stegner and, through cooperation and coordination, create a society to match Nevada's breathtaking scenery.
+So, it is up to us, public servants, to follow the wisdom of Wallace Stegner, and through cooperation and coordination, create a society to match Nevada's breathtaking scenery.

-Thank you all very much.
+Thank you, all.

-Senator Spearman moved that the Senate and Assembly in Joint Session extend a vote of thanks to Senator Reid for his timely, able, and constructive message.
+Senator Spearman moved that the Senate and Assembly in Joint Session extend a vote of thanks to U.S. Senator Harry Reid for his timely, able and constructive message.